Updated November 2017

 Read full review: La Sportiva Boulder X - Women's

-Evolv Cruzer - Women's
+Evolv Cruzer Psyche - Women's

-The Evolv Cruzer - Women's
+The Evolv Cruzer Psyche

-Read full review: Evolv Cruzer - Women's
+Read full review: Evolv Cruzer Psyche - Women's

 Analysis and Test Results

 It might be stating the obvious, but to go climbing you've got to first get to the climb.
 And of course, when you're finished climbing, you have to get back to the car.
-On both ends of the climbing route this can mean multiple miles on trails (oftentimes on trails that are not well built or maintained), bushwacking off trail, and scrambling over talus and boulder fields and loose rock gullies.
-Sometimes this also means 4th and 5th class climbing moves over rock slabs and clifty zones.
+On both ends of the climbing route, this can mean many miles on trails (often on trails that are not well built or maintained), bushwacking off trail, and scrambling over talus and boulder fields and loose rock gullies.
+Sometimes this also means 4th and 5th class climbing moves over rock slabs and cliff zones.
 Even if your main climbing preference is cragging or bouldering, this can still take you through plenty of rugged terrain to get to your objective.
 The shoes on your feet can help keep you safe in some sketchy situations and help you reach your destination more efficiently.
 Even if you're just sticking to trails, the shoes you wear for the approach and descent of your adventure can be crucial to your success and enjoyment.

 We took a close-up look at five of the top women's models to see how they measure up on several metrics that are critical to this type of footwear.
 As always here at OutdoorGearlab, we walk you through all the things you need to know about choosing the right product for your preferences and give you the inside info on how the gear truly stacks up.
-To go further in-depth and learn more about what defines an approach shoe, check out our Buying Advice article

 Types of Approach Shoes